rautio/iterate-multiple-files/README.md

 ```

 ## Iterator functionality
-Will come in v0.2.0
+Will come in a TBD version

 ## Generator functionality
-Will come in v0.2.0

-## Stream functionality
 Will come in a TBD version

 # Motivation